crossplane/docs/content/master/concepts/composition.md

 Crossplane uses a `Validating Webhook` to inform users of any potential misconfigurations in a `Composition` as early as possible.
-The default behavior of the webhook is to perform `logical checks` only, enforcing requirements that are not explicitly defined in the schema but are assumed to hold at runtime.
+The default behavior of the webhook is to perform `logical checks` only, enforcing requirements that aren't explicitly defined in the schema but are assumed to hold at runtime.

 #### Experimental Validation With Schemas